 A shoulder strap travel backpack, like the Patagonia Black Hole MLC 45L, can be slung across your body and provide a great amount of accessibility on the go.
 Don’t expect to carry too much weight this way, however.

 And then there’s the classic suitcase style, easily towed anywhere.
 It’s good to note many travel backpacks will have stowable straps to better streamline the pack for a trip through an X-ray machine or stowed under a seat.
 The strap storage design of the Peak Design Travel Backpack 45L impressed us most of all, utilizing magnetic closure flaps to pack away the shoulder and hip straps neatly.

 Traveling with a roller bag?
 Buying a travel backpack like the Deuter AViANT Carry-On 36L with an integrated handle tunnel can make zooming through an airport a breeze.
 Just saddle your roller bag with the backpack and go.

 There’s an organizational saying: “A place for everything and everything in its place.”
 And we couldn’t agree more.
 Keeping track of everything while you travel is key for organization.
 And while more pockets always seem better, there is a threshold where having too many simply becomes more places to misplace things.
 Instead, we recommend packs with three to six pockets.

 Travel luggage takes a beating, so durability is a top concern.
-Luckily, gear manufacturers realize this and are making increasingly burly, yet portable packs.
-The fan-favorite Black Hole pack is made with a 300-denier ripstop nylon outer with a TPU laminate for extra durability.
+Luckily, gear manufacturers realize this and are making increasingly burly yet portable packs.
+The fan-favorite Patagonia Black Hole MLC 45L pack is made with a 900-denier ripstop nylon outer with a TPU laminate for extra durability.
 It’s nearly indestructible, water-resistant, and versatile.